salt-die/batgrl/docs/_sources/user/pong_tutorial.rst.txt

     if __name__ == "__main__":
         Pong().run()

 If you run this file, you should just see a blank terminal.
-To exit, press `escape`.
+To exit, press `ctrl+c`.
 The `on_start` method is where you add widgets to and schedule tasks for your app.
 Note that `on_start` is an async method.

 Simple Graphics